science-digital/sd-integration-tool-template/README.md

 ## Local Testing:

 We use docker to manage dependencies during deployment.
 A Docker image packages the code and its dependencies up into a light wieght virtual machine like environment.
-This is that package that is pushed to the Sciansa platform and used to run your code on the IVCAP infrustructure.
+This is the package that is pushed to the Sciansa platform and used to run your code on the IVCAP infrustructure.

 There are 2 ways you can run your service locally for development and testing: